 What to Serve with Air Fryer Mahi Mahi

-This dish pairs well with sides that are fresh, crisp, or lightly seasoned to complement the mild and slightly sweet flavor of Mahi Mahi.
+This dish pairs well with sides that are fresh, crisp, or lightly seasoned to go with the mild and slightly sweet flavor of Mahi Mahi.

 - Crispy Roasted Potatoes - A satisfying contrast to the delicate texture of the fish.